bnuredini/blog/content/writing/code-vs-prose.md

 great one by revising it repeatedly.
 Sometimes the whole point of good prose is to have good flow and that flow is often ruined by heavy editing.

-Code differs from natural language in that code is used to instruct a computer to do something.
-With natural language you're trying to communicate to another human.
-Thinking in a language that's been designed to control computers isn't natural for the human brain, so it's only natural that programmers use tight feedback loops to get things right.
+Code differs from natural language in that code is used to control a computer.
+Natural language is used to communicate to another human.
+Thinking in a language that's been designed to control computers isn't natural for the human brain, that's why programmers use tight feedback loops and iterative improvement to get things right.
 Thinking in natural language is (hopefully) natural for humans, that's why converting your stream of thought directly into words, without too much alteration, leads to beautiful prose.
 To communicate effectively you need a sense of flow and emotional sensitivity that you just can't improve by increasing the number of iterations.

-Another difference is that, with software, you have proxies you can use for measuring how well you're doing.
-For a functional requirement (like adding a new feature, e.g.), you usually have a clear indicator of success: the feature either works or it doesn't.
-For a non-functional requirement, you have benchmarks which you can run to test resource usage, latency, frames per second, or some other metrics that you might find relevant.
-Writers don't have such a proxy.
+Another difference is that, with software, you have proxies for measuring how well you're doing.
+For a functional requirement (like adding a new feature, e.g.), you usually have a clear indicator of
+success: the feature either works or it doesn't.
+For a non-functional requirement, you have benchmarks you can run to test resource usage, latency, frames per second, or some other metrics that you might find relevant.
+Writers don't have such proxies.
 There's no definitive way of knowing if your writing will resonate with anyone out there.

 As a writer, you take pride in your style and ability to challenge convention.
-And while programmers can develop taste and personal style, that's not exactly a hard requirement for writing excellent code.
+And while programmers can develop taste and personal style, that's not exactly a hard requirement for writing good code.

 Just like there are different kinds of writing, there are also different kinds of programming.
 But, what often ends up happening is that organizations tend to want to unify these differences so they